 Whilst we recognise that academic excellence is important to strive for, Sixth Form life at Chellaston Academy is so much more than just lessons in the classroom.

-There are a wide variety of student leadership opportunities for our students, including Head and Deputy Head Student positions as well as academic, house and wellbeing prefects.
+There are a wide variety of student leadership opportunities for our students, including Head and Deputy Head Student positions as well as academic and wellbeing prefects.
 These positions are highly sought after as they look to drive positive change within the school.
 There is also a school council which Sixth Form representatives often lead.

 Our Sixth Form students also support the Academy by offering peer to peer support for our lower years and are involved in paired reading with younger students who need additional support.
 They also act as mentors in certain subjects for our Year 11 students.

 We are incredibly excited to be able to timetable, once a fortnight, a period of Student Enrichment.
-Enrichment for our Year 12 and 13 students includes sessions on Basic First Aid, Cooking on a Tight Budget, Stress Management Techniques, Teambuilding, Debating and much more.
+Enrichment for our Year 12 and 13 students includes sessions on Basic First Aid, Cooking on a Tight Budget, Stress Management Techniques, Preparing for Independent Living, Debating and much more.
 We strongly believe that part of our role as educators is to ensure that students leave us with more that an academic education and through these sessions, our students develop skills that they can apply throughout their time with us and beyond.

 Personal, Social, Health and Careers Education